dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-12-21-bitcoin-s-meme-wars.md

 of providing value to society.
 Money does nothing but circulate, so you will have to do something that other people find valuable.
 If you fail to do that, you will quickly find yourself out of bitcoin.
-Nature will force you to part with your sats, because everyone --- including you --- has to eat.
+Nature will force you to part with your sats, because everyone---including you--- has to eat.

 > Get busy with life’s purpose, toss aside empty hopes, get